Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 ## Training Description

-The training involves both the training of the SEPIA model and the negative sampler for negative sampling.
-The MLPgenerator generates negative samples to compare with the positive sample for SEPIA to seperate important features from noise.
-The process is iterative, optimizing the model's parameters to better predict the side effects of drug interactions.
+The training involves data/model loading, negative sampling, forward pass, loss computation, and model update and validation.
+The process is iterative, optimizing the model's parameters to predict the side effects of drug interactions better.

 ### Step by Step Training:

-**1. Costum Graph Dataloading**:
+**1. Custom Graph Data loading**:

 Load the heterograph data in batches with the positive samples and the model.